1. Tournament rules

 7:7 teams are allowed to use as many players as they want.

-All players can be substituted and put in again (free substitution).
+All players can be substituted in and out - (free substitution).

 Class B14, B13, B12, B11, G14, G13 and G12 play with a ball size 4.